 - What are some of the common side effects?

 Medication can change physical symptoms, but not spiritual ones.
 It might give sleep, offer physical energy, allow you to see in color, and alleviate the physical feeling of depression.
 But it won’t answer your spiritual doubts, fears, frustrations, or failures.
-If you choose to take medication, please consider letting a wise and trusted person from your church walk come along side of you.
-They can remind you that God is good, that you can find power to know God’s love and love others, and, yes, that joy is possible, even during depression.
+If you choose to take medication, please consider letting a wise and trusted person from your church come alongside you.
+They can remind you that God is good, that you can find power to know God’s love and love others, and yes, that joy is possible, even during depression.

 Dealing with Suicidal Thoughts